Boeing AH-64 Apache: 21st century

+In March 2024, two Apache crashes within two days increased scrutiny.

+On 30 April 2025, US Secretary of Defense Pete Hegseth ordered the Secretary of the Army to "end procurement of obsolete systems, and cancel or scale back ineffective or redundant programs, including manned aircraft, excess ground vehicles (e.g., HMMWV), and outdated UAVs."
+The Army said it would stop procuring AH-64s.

 Israel

 The Israeli Air Force (IAF) first received AH-64As in 1990, for a fleet of 42 by 2000.
 The IAF's choice to buy Apaches over upgrading its AH-1 Cobra attack helicopters was controversial.
 In 2000, Israel was interested in acquiring up to 48 AH-64Ds, but U.S. reluctance to share the source code complicated the prospect.
 In April 2005, Boeing delivered the IAF's first AH-64D.
 In 2001, the U.S. government was allegedly investigating misuse of the Apache and other U.S.-supplied military equipment against Palestinians.
 In 2009, the sale of six AH-64Ds was reportedly blocked by the Obama Administration, pending interagency review, over concerns they may pose a threat to civilian Palestinians in Gaza.
 In IAF service, the AH-64A was named Peten (פתן, for Cobra), while the AH-64D was named Saraph (שרף, for venomous/fiery winged serpent).

 During the 1990s, Israeli AH-64As frequently attacked Hezbollah outposts in Lebanon.
 On 13 April 1996, during Operation Grapes of Wrath, an Apache fired two Hellfire missiles at an ambulance in Lebanon, killing six civilians.
 During the al-Aqsa Intifada in the 2000s, AH-64s were used to kill senior Hamas figures, such as Ahmed Yassin, Abdel Aziz al-Rantisi, and Adnan al-Ghoul.
 Human Rights Watch documented instances of IAF Apaches attacking civilian homes during the 2002 Jenin operation, killing one civilian.
 Consequently, HRW urged the US government to seek written assurances from Israel that Apaches would not be used to violate humanitarian law in the future.

+In 2004, Israeli AH-64s carried out the assassination of Ahmed Yassin and also killed 7 bystanders.
+Ahmed Yassin was the spiritual leader of Hamas; given that he was also blind, paraplegic and in a wheelchair, Palestinians saw the killing as "a cowardly execution of a frail old man in a wheelchair who did not attempt to hide".
+The attack also killed 7 bystanders, and was internationally condemned.